Skip to content

 A Russian study1 showed that study participants that drank alcohol regularly had lower levels of three types of gut bacteria, namely: Bifidobacteria, Lactobacilli and Enterococci.
 Within 5 days of supplementing probiotics, levels of both Bifidobacteria and Lactobacilli had significantly increased.
 However, more interestingly, the study participants liver enzymes which had previously been elevated, had decreased to within normal levels.
 Elevated liver enzymes in a drinker, are usually a sign of liver inflammation from alcohol exposure.
 The fact that these enzymes dropped following probiotic supplementation, means that there was some sort of improvement in liver function as a direct result of the probiotic treatment.

-Bifidobacteria are also known to help break down and detoxify acetaldehyde.
+Bifidobacteria are believed to help break down and detoxify acetaldehyde4.
 By preventing the accumulation of this toxic by-product of alcohol metabolism, Bifidobacteria are thought to help prevent symptoms of a hangover.
 Naturopaths often recommend taking Bifidobacterium bifidus before going to bed, and again the following morning to reduce the severity of a hangover.

 People with a healthy, balanced gut, and good levels of friendly bacteria may therefore have the capacity to better deal with any over-indulgences, than those people that have depleted probiotic colonies.
 This may explain why some people seem to ‘bounce back’ faster after any dietary, or alcohol-related, ‘faux pas’ than others, presenting us with yet another compelling reason to look after our gut flora!